 For instance, the death of a loved one, moving from work into retirement, or dealing with a serious illness can leave people feeling sad or anxious.
 After a period of adjustment, many older adults can regain their emotional balance, but others do not and may develop depression.

-Depression and Suicide
+Depression in Men and Women

 Types of Depression

-There are several types of depression.
-The most common types are major depressive disorder and dysthymic disorder.
+There are several types of depressive disorders.